Parenting

 Graphics by: Anna Wissler

 We’re all for embracing summer and making the most of more time outdoors, in the sun, at the playground, and by the water—we just want to do it as safely as possible.
 That’s why we’re sharing a list of common safety hazards to avoid this summer.
 Let’s help each other keep our kids as safe as they are happy this summer.
-Check it out below, and let us know on Instagram what you’d add to the list.
+Below are 10 common summer safety hazards—plus how to prevent them!

 Hot Water From Outdoor Hoses